IKEA unleashes Asus ROG gaming furniture – and a gaming chair so cheap you’ll fall off your seat

 IKEA’s collaboration with Asus ROG (Republic of Gamers) has now borne fruit with the announcement of the imminent release of the range of gaming furniture at the start of next month.

-The first Uppspel range will go on sale both online and in stores on October 1 in the UK and Ireland, and comes alongside a further five series of product families aimed at PC gamers, namely: Lanespelare, Matchspel, Gruppspel, Utespelare and Huvudspelare.
+The first Uppspel range will go on sale both online and in stores on October 1 in the US and UK (as well as Ireland), and comes alongside a further five series of product families aimed at PC gamers, namely: Lanespelare, Matchspel, Gruppspel, Utespelare and Huvudspelare.
 Those other ranges are just the work of IKEA, by the way, and only the Uppspel products are actually made in conjunction with ROG.

 - Buy one of the best gaming PCs available